jheising/HAPI/README.md

 #### CRUD Operations

-URLs for CRUD (Create, Read, Update, Delete) operations *should* adhere to the following forms:
+URLs for CRUD (Create, Read, Update, Delete) operations might look like:

 (Note: spaces have been added for readability)